syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the ExpandedAll event.

 this.editControl1.ExpandedAll+=new EventHandler(editControl1_ExpandedAll);

 // Call the ExpandAll method.

 this.editControl1.ExpandAll();

 private void editControl1_ExpandedAll(object sender, EventArgs e)

 {

    // The below line will be displayed in the output window at runtime.

    Console.WriteLine(" ExpandedAll event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the ExpandedAll event.

 Me.editControl1.ExpandedAll+=New EventHandler(editControl1_ExpandedAll)

 ' Call the ExpandAll method.

 Me.editControl1.ExpandAll()

 Private Sub editControl1_ExpandedAll(ByVal sender As Object, ByVal e As EventArgs)

    ' The below line will be displayed in the output window at runtime

    Console.WriteLine(" ExpandedAll event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ### ExpandingAll Event

 This event is raised when the ExpandAll method is called.

 The event handler receives an argument of type CancelEventArgs.
 The following CancelableEventArgs member provides information, specific to this event.

 <table>
 <tr>